Please visit www.mapquest.com for

 you arrive, you will check in with the jury clerk and wait in the jury assembly

 jury clerk will provide you with information and answer any questions you may

 When you go into the courtroom, you will be asked a series of questions regarding your ability to serve as a

 court may empanel you as a juror or excuse you.

+If a jury trial cancels, your name will go back in the jury pool and you may receive another summons.
+Once you have appeared for a jury trial and completed the jury selection process in full, your jury service is fulfilled.
 Whether you serve on a jury panel or the Judge excuses you, your service is complete with us for two (2) years.

 Occasionally, and sometimes often, trials do cancel or get postponed.

 It is your responsibility as a summoned juror to keep yourself updated as